 In a nutshell, Smarp helps you to :

-- Provide an easy mobile-access to information
+- Embrace real-time communications and provide an easy mobile-access to information

-- Enable employees to collaborate more efficiently
+- Enable your employees to collaborate more efficiently

 - Connect various communication, collaboration and document sharing tools